Submodule codes as spherical codes in buildings: Spherical codes in Bruhat--Tits buildings

 while $\End_{\Ocal_K}(L)$ denotes the endomorphism ring of $L$ as an $\Ocal_K$-submodule of $K^d$, i.e.\ the collection of $\Ocal_K$-linear maps $K^d\rightarrow K^d$ that stabilize $L$.
 Note that any two homothetic lattices have the same endomorphism ring.
 Moreover, lattices in $K^d$ form one orbit under the natural action of $\GL_d(K)$ and so it will often not be restrictive to assume (up to base change) that a given lattice $L$ is equal to $\Ocal_K^d$.
 Additionally, each element of $\mathcal{L}(V_r)$ can be obtained from a lattice $\pi^r\Ocal_K^d \subseteq L\subseteq \Ocal_K^d$, via projecting $L$ to $V_r$:

+We stress that the notions of equivalence for lattices and modules are compatible by means of the last projection.
 In line with the content of this paper, we define the affine building of $\SL_d(K)$ via its lattice class model \cite{AbramenkoNebe,Garret} and refer the interested reader to \cite{AbramenkoBrown} for the more general description.

 \begin{definition} The \emph{affine building} $\Bcal _d(K)$ is an infinite simplicial complex such that \begin{enumerate}[label=$(\arabic*)$] \item the vertex set is $\mathcal{B}_d^0=\{ [L] \mid L \mbox{ is an $\Ocal _K$-lattice in } K^{d} \}. $ \item $\{ [L_1], \ldots , [L_s] \} $ is a simplex in $\Bcal _d(K)$ if and only if, up to permutation of the indices and choice of representatives, one has $L_1 \supset L_2 \supset \cdots \supset L_s \supset \pi L_1$. \end{enumerate} The {\em standard apartment} of $\mathcal{B}_d(K)$ is the subset $\mathcal{A}$ of $\mathcal{B}^0_d(K)$ of all lattice classes with representatives of the form